-An Approval in Principle / In Principle Approval for your home loan is a crucial step in your property purchase process.
+An Approval in Principle (AIP) or In Principle Approval (IPA) for your housing bank loan is a crucial step in your property purchase process.

-Our mortgage consultants conducts a preliminary evaluation to calculate the Total Debt Servicing Ratio (TDSR) and Mortgage Servicing Ratio (MSR) for your loan amount with advice on how to get approval for your IPA across all major banks in Singapore.
+At DollarBack Mortgage, our mortgage consultants conduct a preliminary evaluation to calculate the Total Debt Servicing Ratio (TDSR) and Mortgage Servicing Ratio (MSR) for your loan amount with advice on how to get approval for your IPA across all major banks in Singapore.

 HOW DO I APPLY FOR AN AIP HOUSING LOAN?

 HOW LONG DOES AN AIP APPROVAL TAKE?

 WHAT HAPPENS AFTER AN AIP APPROVAL?